sguzunov/docs/docs/connectors/02_ms-office/05_word-connector/01_javascript/word-guide.md

 ### Preventing Save of Temporary Documents

-If your users need to edit data in Word, but aren't allowed to save it locally and should instead return the data to be saved in your application, you can set the `inhibitLocalSave` flag to `true`, which will prevent the users from saving the temporary document.
+If your users need to edit data in Word, but aren't allowed to save it locally and should instead return the data to be saved in your app, you can set the `inhibitLocalSave` flag to `true`, which will prevent the users from saving the temporary document.

 ### Opening Existing Documents

-If you already have a document in your application which you want to let the user edit, you would most certainly want to send the `DOCX` version to Word, not the HTML one, so that Word can work with the original document and preserve WordArt, embedded Excel sheets and so on, as the document circulates between Word and your app:
+If you already have a document in your app which you want to let the user edit, you would most certainly want to send the `DOCX` version to Word, not the HTML one, so that Word can work with the original document and preserve WordArt, embedded Excel sheets and so on, as the document circulates between Word and your app:

 ```javascript
 fetchDocument()